nikeshgitpro611/reactjs/README.md

 - Usage: Commonly used for session management (e.g., authentication tokens, user tracking).
   > type of cookies

-1. inmemory cookie
+1. in-memory cookie

-- Inmemory cookie data is available only in the current browser(notlike sessionStorage available for one tab).
+- In-memory cookie data is available only in the current browser(not like sessionStorage available for one tab).
 Once browser closed, cookie data was gone.

 2. persistent cookie